dtudk/pythonsupport-page/docs/install/macos/verify.rst

 Verification
 --------------------------------------

-Verify that your installation is successfull by following these steps:
+Verify that your installation is successful by following these steps:

 1. Search for :menuselection:`Terminal` using your
    Spotlight search (:kbd:`Command+Space`) and press :kbd:`Enter`.